openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 * You can choose to connect pairs of vertices and draw lines as the primitives.
 * You can connect three or four (or more) vertices and draw triangles or quads  (or polygons) as the primitives.

 To make this a little more concrete, check out the below mesh.
 The vertices are orange dots.
-The vertices are connected up in sets of three points to form triangle primitives which were then colored-in with gray.
+The vertices are connected up in sets of three points to form triangle primitives which were then colored in gray.
 For some more depth on what a mesh is and why they are useful, have a look at the [opengl tutorial](http://www.openframeworks.cc/tutorials/graphics/opengl.html).

 ![Keenan Crane's public domain cow shown in wireframe](003_images/Keenan_Crane_Public_Domain_Cow_Small.png)

 In this tutorial, we'll focus on using points and lines as our primitives.
 Let's get something drawn on our screen.
 When creating a mesh you should:

 1. Define an [ofMesh](http://www.openframeworks.cc/documentation/3d/ofMesh.html) variable.
 Let's call it mesh.
 2. Specify what primitive mode (points, lines, etc.) that the mesh should use to connect its vertices using mesh.[setMode()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#!show_setMode).
 We'll be using points as our primitive, so that means we should use OF_PRIMITIVE_POINTS mode.
-3. Add some vertices!
+3. Add some vertices using mesh.[addVertex()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_addVertex).
+A vertex is an [ofVec3f](http://www.openframeworks.cc/documentation/math/ofVec3f.html), so if you haven't used that class before, check out the example on the documentation page.
 4. Draw your mesh using mesh.[draw()](http://www.openframeworks.cc/documentation/3d/ofMesh.html#show_draw).

-And onto the code:
+And onto the code!

 Add a mesh variable to your header file (testApp.h):
 ~~~~{.h}